jagprog5/dev-guide/design.md

 ### Tradeoffs

-Suppose you need to create a finite random 2D dungeon composed of non overlapping rectangular rooms.
+Suppose a finite random 2D dungeon is being generated with non overlapping rectangular rooms.

 A naive way would guess and check: randomly generate a position for the next room.
 If there is overlap, try again.
 This way is simple but will take an